KarisMorgan/SheCodes-Basic/README.md

-# SheCodes-Basic
+# A collection of my projects for SheCodes

-Two projects that were created for the She Codes Basic Certification
+#She Codes Basic Certification

 Topics: Hobbies + Interests